 In 2009, local writer, teacher and interviewer Christian McEwen proposed that the Poetry Center partner with her in creating “Sparks from the Anvil,” a five-year project aimed at building an audio archive of interviews with poets.
 Select visiting poet interviews are available and offer lively conversations concerning the poets’ biographies, writing practices, influences and developments in their work, and their sense of the contemporary poetry scene.

-Links to the videos of the Zoom readings from our 2020–21 season can be found here.
+When possible, links to the recordings of our current season's readings can be found here.
 We’ll update the listings the week following each event.